 The ERS-2 SAR mission has been in operation since April 1995.
-The SAR instrument operates at C-band (5.3 GHz) using VV polarisation and its image mode has a single swath of 100km width and a mid-swath incidence angle of $23^{\circ}$ .
+The SAR instrument operates at C-band (5.3 GHz) using VV polarisation and its image mode has a single swath of 100km width and a mid-swath incidence angle of 23°.
 It, along with ERS-1 [1], has fully lived up to expectations by successfully demonstrating the ability of imaging radars to provide valuable long-term earth observation data to many categories of users.

-Users require the SAR products from the ERS-2 SAR

-to be calibrated (absolutely or relatively).
-Absolute calibration supports the geophysical interpretation of SAR data by relating the digital values in data products to the physical and meaningful estimation of the normalised radar cross-section $\sigma^{o}$ (also referred to as the backscattering coefficient).
+Users require the SAR products from the ERS-2 SAR to be calibrated (absolutely or relatively).
+Absolute calibration supports the geophysical interpretation of SAR data by relating the digital values in data products to the physical and meaningful estimation of the normalised radar cross-section σ^{o} (also referred to as the backscattering coefficient).
 Relative calibration enables SAR products from either ERS-1 or ERS-2 to be compared with each other.
+The importance of using calibrated ERS SAR imagery has been demonstrated for applications such as ocean wind speed extraction [2] and land applications [3, 4].